Hotline Phone Numbers

 We explained that Suzanne could receive emergency housing assistance, but she would need to file police reports.
 We also explained that should her neighbors continue their harassment, without a previous record about it, the police would not be able to arrest them.
 Suzanne decided to file the police reports.

 Once she did, we helped Suzanne receive status as an “Intimidated Victim” which made it possible for her to get emergency assistance more quickly.
 In less than a month, Suzanne had found a new apartment, and with our advocacy, she was able to receive emergency funds to help her pay for moving expenses.

-As Suzanne and her family prepared to move, our staff worked with her to create a new safety plan, just in case her former neighbors found out where she lived.
+As Suzanne and her family prepared to move, our staff worked with her to create a new safety plan, just in case her neighbors found out where she would live.
 We also provided a letter to Suzanne’s employer, explaining her family’s situation and requesting time for her to move her family to a safer place.

-With our efforts, Suzanne gained the safety she and her family deserved.
+With Safe Horizon's help, Suzanne gained the safety she and her family deserved.
 Suzanne also learned that in addition to getting help from the police, she could also depend on Safe Horizon to provide her with the tools she needed during her time of crisis.
-Suzanne and her family now have a new apartment and a new neighborhood, and they know if they ever need us again, we will be there – ready, willing, and able to help.
+Suzanne and her family now have a new apartment and a new neighborhood, and they know if they ever need us again, we will be there to help.

 * Client names and identifying information have been changed to protect their privacy.
 Images used are representations of Safe Horizon’s clients.